facebookarchive/php-graph-sdk/docs/getting_started.md

 For most websites, you'll use the [`Facebook\Helpers\FacebookRedirectLoginHelper`](reference/FacebookRedirectLoginHelper.md) to generate a login URL with the `getLoginUrl()` method.
 The link will take the user to an app authorization screen and upon approval, will redirect them back to a URL that you specified.
 On the redirect callback page we can obtain the user access token as an [`AccessToken`](reference/AccessToken.md) entity.

-> content: "For this example we'll assume `login.php` will present the login link and the user will be redirected to `login-callback.php` where we will obtain the access token.",
+> For this example we'll assume `login.php` will present the login link and the user will be redirected to `login-callback.php` where we will obtain the access token.
-> type: 'info',

 ```php
 # login.php